+Dirty ears are a common sight in cats, and often, concerned cat owners wonder if the debris they see is simply ear wax or indicative of a more serious issue like ear mites.
 Are you suspicious your cat may have ear mites and want to know how you can help them overcome this irritating problem?
+Keeping a close eye on your cat’s behavior and appearance can help you detect early signs of ear mite infestation.
 Here are some signs of ear mites in cats.

 More often than not, when a cat flattens their ears, it’s a sign that they are either angry or scared.
 However, a cat suffering from an ear mite infection will flatten their ears back to its head to relieve some of the ear mite irritation they’re experiencing.
 They may also start pawing at their ears, rolling around on your floor, and rubbing their itchy ears against your carpet to relieve the itching and irritation they’re feeling.

-Because of so muchitching and irritation, your cat may become disoriented and use its nails to scratch at its ears as another attempt to relieve its discomfort.
-Be wary of the scratching because it very well could damage and traumatize the exterior of their ear flaps with their claws.
-It may be beneficial totrim your cat's nails to prevent scratches from itching.
+Because of so much itching and irritation, your cat may become disoriented and use its nails to scratch at its ears as another attempt to relieve its discomfort.
+Be wary of the excessive scratching because it very well could damage and traumatize the exterior of their ear flaps with their claws.
+It may be beneficial to trim your cat's nails to prevent scratches from itching.
 They may also shake their head a lot more as another sign of discomfort.

 Beyond their frequent head shaking and ear scratching, a very common sign of discomfort is audible.
+Ear mites can lead to inflammation and redness in the outer ear or ear flap.
 Cats usually have high pain tolerances and may not be vocal about when they’re experiencing pain or discomfort, but cats experiencing the discomfort of ear mite infection will very often howl and loudly meow in pain.
-If you're wonderingwhy your cat is meowing non-stop, ear mites may be the culprit.
+If you're wondering why your cat is meowing non-stop, ear mites may be the culprit.

 Often, in cat ear mite infections, the ear mites can be visible if you look closely at their fur.
 Ear mites are tiny, white, parasitic creatures that can be visible if you closely examine your cat’s fur with a flashlight and/or magnifying glass.
 Some cats may not let you get close enough to their ears to check them properly.
 This is why a trip to the vet is beyond essential when you first notice signs of a possible ear mite infection.